Have you maximised the amount of your hard-earned cash you pass on to your heirs?

 This does not give the administrators much time to sell a house or liquidate other assets if that is necessary.
 With that in mind, if you unexpectedly find your estate now exceeds the taxman’s limits, what can you do?

-Although the Government closed many of the loopholes on inheritance tax in the 2006 Budget, a number of exemptions and allowances do remain.
+Although the Government made fundamental changes regarding IHT in the 2006 Budget, there are a number of exemptions allowances available for you.
 Where possible, you should aim to maximise use of these exemptions and allowances if you wish to pass on as much of your hard-earned cash to your heirs as possible.

 The Financial Conduct Authority does not regulate estate planning.